Scanned in 2026, Filed Under 2026

 3 Ways to Fix Scanned Photo Dates in Google Photos

 All three work.
-They differ in how much you have to know, how much you have to type, and whether your actual files get fixed.
-Numbered citations link to the sources below.
+They differ in what you must know, what you must type, and whether your actual files get fixed.
+Citations link to the sources below.

 | Criteria | Edit dates in Google Photos | ExifTool (DIY) | Timeline Scan |